| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 global variables, to be placed in particular registers.
 This extension

-is being used for a particular VAR_DECL
+is being used for a particular VAR_DECL if DECL_REGISTER

-.
-In that case, DECL_ASSEMBLER_NAME
+equal to DECL_NAME.
+In that case, DECL_ASSEMBLER_NAME is

 the name of the register into which the variable will be placed.